FergusLemon/oystercard/README.md

 - [ ] **Step 5** - `require` the pilot.rb file located in the `lib` directory.
 Your interactive Ruby interpreter may have done this for you already depending on its configuration settings, if so jump to Step 6.
 - [ ] **Step 6** - You can now instantiate objects of classes Oystercard, Station, Journey and JourneyLog and send them messages to invoke behaviour.
 The file `feature_spec.rb` lists user stories and exhibits much of the program's functionality.
 To see this run `ruby spec/feature_spec.rb` from the command line when the working directory is the `oystercard` directory.

+### Tests
+Unit tests can be located in the `spec` directory and can be run from the `oystercard` directory using the command `rake`.
+There is also a feature spec file that contains user stories and code examples as mentioned in step 6 of the installation guide above.

 ### Code Examples
 In these code examples `>>` represents the command line prompt.
 Lines without the prompt show the return value of the preceeding expression.